RayBlast Games

 buttonPressRules[0]

-The number of arrays in here should range between 1 and 4.
+In the JSON format, this is stored as a nested array of rules, where each value in the root array is another array of rules corresponding to each General button.
+General1 triggers index 0, General2 triggers index 1, etc. The number of arrays in here should range from 1 to 4.
 You cannot have more than 4 because only 4 General buttons can be used in the game.

 Context: